imagej/imagej.github.io/_pages/help/editing/javadoc.md

 {% raw %}
 ```
-See also the {% include javadoc project="ImageJ1" package="ij/process" class="ImageProcessor" %} class.
+See also the {% include javadoc project="/software/imagej1" package="ij/process" class="ImageProcessor" %} class.
 ```
 {% endraw %}

-See also the {% include javadoc project="ImageJ1" package="ij/process" class="ImageProcessor" %} class.
+See also the {% include javadoc project="/software/imagej1" package="ij/process" class="ImageProcessor" %} class.

 {% raw %}
 ```
-See also the {% include javadoc package ="net/imagej" class="ImageJ"%} class.
+See also the {% include javadoc package ="net/imagej" class="/about"%} class.
 ```
 {% endraw %}

-See also the {% include javadoc package ="net/imagej" class="ImageJ"%} class.
+See also the {% include javadoc package ="net/imagej" class="/about"%} class.

 {% raw %}
 ```